p2panda/p2panda/p2panda-encryption/README.md

   </h3>
 </div>

-`p2panda-encryption` provides decentralized, secure data- and message encryption for groups with post-compromise security and optional forward secrecy.
+`p2panda-encryption` provides decentralised, secure data- and message encryption for groups with post-compromise security and optional forward secrecy.

 The crate implements two different group key-agreement and encryption schemes for a whole range of use cases for applications which can't rely on a stable network connection or centralised coordination.